Informasjonsforvaltning/architecture-documentation/README.md

 ## How to Contribute
 1. Download the draw.io desktop app (or plugin for VS Code or IntelliJ)
 2. Clone the repository
-3. Edit or add diagrams as needed, following the C4 model (shapes in draw.io).
+3. Edit or add diagrams as needed, following the C4 model (shapes in draw.io)
 4. Open a pull request with a detailed description of the addition or changes
+5. The pull request will start a workflow that converts all .drawio files in the C4 folder to .svg